 This designer electromagnetic field can also tune (magnetize) items not considered to be magnetic and likely not detectable by current standards of analysis.
 The tuned field of the item will have many of the same physiological characteristics/effects on the body as the actual item the photograph captured.

-Recently, Mark Ohlson contacted me about Audio Paint.
+In June of 2018, Mark Ohlson contacted me about Audio Paint.
 This was the breakthrough I was looking for and it fills in the missing piece for automating the process.
 Now anyone can match molecular magnetic fields and convert them to an audio .wav file.
 The freeware Audacity can then be used to change the .wav file to Pink Noise audio for easy listening and convert it to an mp3.
-Visit Reddit page for discussion.
 What took hours of work by hand in matching these fields can be accomplished now in minutes.
 I find no difference between my original field matching work compared to that of Audio Paint.

 A few helpful suggestions on the designer audio files you make.
 Listen at a safe volume setting and always follow the advice from your professional health care provider without exception.
 Listen to the frequencies in moderation.
 The designer audio files are not substitutes for the real item.
 They are an approximation of the molecular magnetic field.